 Attractions in the Area

-From Meaux, there are three trips which I recommend.
-Stay overnight and make this a good weekend or a 2 to 3-day excursion from Paris.
+From Meaux, there are three recommended trips.
+Stay overnight and make this a good weekend or a two to three-day excursion from Paris.

-- Reims, the capital of Champagne is an easy drive on the motorway.
-It has one of France's most beautiful cathedrals, famous as the place where former Kings of France were crowned, museums and good restaurants.
-Read more in my Guide to Reims.
-And check out the top attractions in Reims which include the Museum of the Surrender where World War II ended on May 7th, 1945 at 2.41am.
+- Reims, the capital of Champagne, is an easy drive on the motorway.
+It has one of France's most beautiful cathedrals, famous for where former Kings of France were crowned, museums, and good restaurants.
+Read more in the Guide to Reims.
+And check out the top attractions in Reims, which include the Museum of the Surrender, where World War II ended on May 7, 1945, at 2:41 am.

-- Nearer Paris, the Chateau of Fontainebleau is set in a spectacular forest, once the hunting ground for the French monarchs, now a delightful day out.
+- Closer to Paris, the Chateau of Fontainebleau is set in a spectacular forest, once the hunting ground for the French monarchs, now a delightful day out.